vvscode/docs/docs/number-lookup/number-lookup-overview.md

 ---
-title: "Introduction to Number Lookup"
+title: Introduction to Number Lookup
-excerpt: ""
+excerpt: ''
 ---
 The core functionality of the Number Lookup Service is to provide information about the MSISDNs queried.
 MSISDN in - information about the MSISDN out.